tri2820/computernetwork/README.md

 Under the hood, ComputerNetwork uses its own protocol, which is a [Torrent BEP-10 extension](https://www.bittorrent.org/beps/bep_0010.html).

 ## How to Use
 To use ComputerNetwork, visit https://computernetwork.app.
-You should see peers from the Internet start connecting and posts coming in.
-Keep your browser tab alive so people could connect to it.
+You should see peers from the Internet starting to connect and posts coming in.
+Keep your browser tab open so that people can connect to it.

 Note: If there are few active nodes, or if your node is behind NAT (Network Address Translation), connections over the Internet may not be possible.
 In this case, try the local setup as described below.